UMCarpentries/intro-curriculum-python/_episodes/02-unix-shell.md

 Nothing in there yet, which is expected since we just made the directory.

-The next step is to move the `.ipynb` file into the code directory.
+The next step is to move the `gdp_population.ipynb` file into the code directory.
 To do this, we use the `mv` command.
 The first argument after `mv` is the file you want to move, and the second argument is the place you want to move it:

 ```
 mv gdp_population.ipynb code